cabraham/Books/DeepWork/README.md

 **Deep Work Helps You Quickly Learn Hard Things**
 > To learn requires intense concentration (Sertillanges)

-- Research shows that *deliberate practice* is how to master cognitively demanding tasks
+Research shows that **deliberate practice** is how to master cognitively demanding tasks

-- Deliberate practice requires
+Deliberate practice requires
-  1. > your attention is focused tightly on a specific skill you're trying to improve or an idea you're trying to master
+  1. your tightly focused attention on a specific skill you're trying to improve or an idea you're trying to master
-  2. > you receive feedback so you can correct your approach to keep your attention exactly where it's most productive
+  2. feedback so you can correct your approach to keep your attention exactly where it's most productive

-- deliberate practice cannot exist alongside distraction
+Deliberate practice cannot exist alongside distraction **Diffused attention is the antithesis of focused attention** There is a neurological foundation for why deliberate practice works (*myelin*)

-- *diffused attention* is the antithesis of *focused attention*
+> **High-Quality Work Produced = (Time Spent) x (Intensity of Focus)**
-- there is a neurological foundation for why deliberate practice works (myelin)
+---

-High-Quality Work Produced = (Time Spent) x (Intensity of Focus)
+### Attention residue

-#### Attention residue
+> when moving from one task to another, a portion of your attention (residue) remains on the previous task

-- when moving from one task to another, a portion of your attention (residue) remains on the previous task
+Another similar concept may be **context-switching**

-- this is one reason why multi-tasking is a myth
+- Multi-tasking and deep work are not compatible.
+Anything of value requires focused attention, which means multi-taskers tend to work on low-value tasks

 - communication tools such as e-mail, messaging, social media lower our ability to work deeply
   - even seeing an alert or a flashing window pulls our attention away and potentially causes anxiety to respond to the message/email